pikasTech/pikadoc-en/docs/source/用 MDK 在树莓派 Pico 上玩 Python！.md

 Enjoy!

-For getting technical support, please check the forum and/or raising issues.
+For getting technical support, please check the forum and/or raise issues on github.
 Thank you.

 https://whycan.com/f_55.html